Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Conclusion

-\textbf{Acknowledgments.} We are pleased to dedicate this article to our colleague/mentor Alois Panholzer, on the occasion of his 50th birthday.
-In fact, Alois played a central r\^ole in the birth of this article in various different ways: \begin{itemize} \item As a byproduct of Alois' analysis of combinatorial structures and stochastic processes, such as simply-generated trees, permutations, Stirling permutations, increasing trees, bucketed tree families, parking functions, lattice paths, and urn models (both standard and diminishing), phase transitions involving the mixed Poisson distribution were uncovered.
-At first, the connection to the mixed Poisson distribution was unclear.
-An important first step was carried out in a special case~\cite{PanholzerSeitz2011}.
-Based on the special case, the mixed Poisson distribution was recognized and this lead to a clear understanding, culminating in the work~\cite{KuPa2014}.
-The latter then indicated to consider the refined scheme, which in turn, required a more complete understanding of the original and the extended scheme, in order to understand the arising families of limit laws and to understand their connection to the work of the third author~\cite{Wallner2020}.
-Our goal is to explain the underlying limit laws in the aforehand mention schemes, to study the analytic phenomena, to establish more universal laws, and to extend previous analyses of different families of schemes by Flajolet, Drmota, Hwang, etc.~\cite{FS90,DS95,Hwang1998,Hwang2004,Wallner2020,BFSS2001}. \item Alois also connected the first and second authors via a French-Austrian international project in 2005/2006, continuing a long tradition of exchanges in combinatorics between France and Austria mostly initiated by Michael Drmota, Philippe Flajolet, Dominique Foata, Christian Krattenthaler, Helmut Prodinger, and Robert Tichy.
-A part of this project resulted in the article~\cite{BanderierKubaPanholzer2009}, which established Gaussian limit laws for some composition schemes related to trees. \item Alois was also a constant source of inspiration and guidance for the second author.
-Without him, we would never have started this work. \end{itemize}
+Last but not least, we are pleased to dedicate this article to our colleague and mentor Alois Panholzer, on the occasion of his 50th birthday.
+In fact, Alois played a central r\^ole in the birth of this article in several ways: \begin{itemize} \item As a byproduct of Alois' analyses of combinatorial structures and stochastic processes (such as permutations, parking functions, lattice paths, urns, and trees), several phase transitions involving the mixed Poisson distribution were uncovered~\cite{PanholzerSeitz2011,KuPa2014}.
+This guided the second author to study a general framework for these phase transitions, and to join forces with the other authors to extend the results of~\cite{BFSS2001,Wallner2020} involving Rayleigh, half-normal, and stable distributions.
+This led us to the composition schemes analysed in this work. \item Alois also connected the first and second authors via a French-Austrian international project (PHC Amadeus) in 2005/06, perpetuating a long tradition of exchanges in combinatorics between Austria and France.
+A part of this project led to the article~\cite{BanderierKubaPanholzer2009}, which established Gaussian limit laws for some composition schemes related to trees. \item Alois was also a constant source of inspiration and guidance for the second author.
+Without him, we would have never started this work. \end{itemize} \end{acks}

+{\bf Funding.} \ \ \ Michael Wallner was funded by the FWF Erwin Schr\"odinger Fellowship J~4162 and the FWF Stand-alone Project P~34142.
+The authors also thank the French-Austrian PHC Amadeus project ``Asymptotic behaviour of combinatorial structures'' (OeAD WTZ project FR 01/2023), which funded mutual visits.